guotaowang/TIP_LSTI/README.md

 -----------------------------------------------------------------------------------------------------------------------
 # Downloads:
-All results on Davis, DS, SegTrack, UCF, Visal, FBMS, UVSD and MCL datasets of our method are availabled from
+Results on Davis, DS, SegTrack, UCF, Visal, FBMS, UVSD and MCL datasets of our method are availabled from
 baidu cloud: https://pan.baidu.com/s/10_fUPP78_MTioH_TDagWgQ, extraction: razp.

 Results of our method on VOS, DAVSOD(DAVSOD-Difficult-20, DAVSOD-Normal-25, DAVSOD-Easy-35) are availabled from baidu cloud: https://pan.baidu.com/s/1aQoV045M8eLA-TmtEuDGhA, extraction: jnwl.

+All results on Visal and FBMS datasets of our method are availabled from
+baidu cloud: https://pan.baidu.com/s/1-bd0_mqiRUu7aBjuFYnb7w, extraction: 6fn3.

 # Notice:
 a.
 Because we have changed the original code of Faste RCNN and Faster RCNN, please replace the relevant files for running.